-- 1. ⊠ The records maintained in the system of records are only shared in a manner consistent with one of the 12 exceptions in the Privacy Act, including the routine uses published in the Federal Register. - 2. □ If a situation arises where disclosure (written, oral, electronic, or mechanical) must be made to anyone outside of Treasury who is not listed in one of the 12 exceptions in the Privacy Act (including the published routine uses), the individual's prior written consent will be obtained where feasible and appropriate.

-Section 5: Compliance with federal information management requirements

-Responses to the questions below address the practical, policy, and legal consequences of failing to comply with one or more of the following federal information management requirements (to the extent required) and how those risks were or are being mitigated: (1) the Privacy Act System of Records Notice Requirement; (2) the Paperwork Reduction Act; (3) the Federal Records Act; (4) the E-Gov Act security requirements; and (5) Section 508 of the Rehabilitation Act of 1973.

-Section 5.1: The Paperwork Reduction Act

-The PRA requires OMB approval before a Federal agency may collect standardized data from 10 or more respondents within a 12-month period.
-OMB also requires agencies to conduct a PIA (a Fiscal Service PCLIA) when initiating, consistent with the PRA, a new electronic collection of PII for 10 or more persons (excluding agencies, instrumentalities, or employees of the federal government).

-1. □ The system or project maintains information obtained from individuals and organizations who are not federal personnel or an agency of the federal government (i.e., outside the federal government).
+1. ☑ The records maintained in the system of records are only shared in a manner consistent with one of the 12 exceptions in the Privacy Act, including the routine uses published in the Federal Register.
+2. ☐ If a situation arises where disclosure (written, oral, electronic, or mechanical) must be made to anyone outside of Treasury who is not listed in one of the 12 exceptions in the Privacy Act (including the published routine uses), the individual's prior written consent will be obtained where feasible and appropriate. ion 5: Compliance with federal information management requ irements failing require Privac Federa inses to the questions below address the practical, policy, and legal consequences of g to comply with one or more of the following federal information management ements (to the extent required) and how those risks were or are being mitigated: (1) the expected by Act System of Records Notice Requirement; (2) the Paperwork Reduction Act; (3) the all Records Act; (4) the E-Gov Act security requirements; and (5) Section 508 of the bilitation Act of 1973.
+Section on 5.1: The Paperwork Reduction Act or mor Fiscal PII for RA requires OMB approval before a Federal agency may collect standardized data from 10 re respondents within a 12-month period.
+OMB also requires agencies to conduct a PIA (a Service PCLIA) when initiating, consistent with the PRA, a new electronic collection of r 10 or more persons (excluding agencies, instrumentalities, or employees of the federal ment).
+Sectio on 5.1(a) 1. ☐ Not Applicable 2. ⊠ The system or project maintains information obtained from individuals and organizations who are not federal personnel or an agency of the federal government (i.e., outside the federal government).
+2. ⊠ The project or system involves a new collection of information in identifiable form for 10 or more persons from outside the federal government.

-- 2. The project or system involves a new collection of information in identifiable form for 10 or more persons from outside the federal government. - 3.
-The project or system completed an Information Collection Request ("ICR") and received OMB approval. - 4. ⊠ The project or system did not complete an Information Collection Request ("ICR") and receive OMB approval because while the system maintains information from Federal contractors, no new collection of information is required because all data are acquired from an existing source within Treasury.
+3. \square The project or system completed an Information Collection Request ("ICR") and received OMB approval.

+The project or system did not complete an Information Collection Request ("ICR") and receive OMB approval because while the system maintains information from Federal contractors, no new collection of information is required because all data are acquired from an existing source within Treasury.